Dimension and model reduction approaches for linear Bayesian inverse problems with rank-deficient prior covariances: Dimension and model reduction approaches for Bayesian inverse problems with rank-deficient prior covariances

 We consider the inference of the unknown initial condition $\mathbf{x}(0)=\mathbf{p}$ of the linear dynamical system~\eqref{eq: BayesianSystem_nonoise} from noisy linear measurements~\eqref{eq: BayesianSystem_noise} taken after the initial time.
 Recall that the prior distribution for the unknown initial condition is $\mathbf{p}\sim \mathcal{N}(\mathbf{0},\PrCov)$.
 Let $s=\textsf{rank}(\mathbf{\Gamma}_{\rm pr})$ as before, and let $\mathbf{L}_\mathrm{pr} \in \mathbb{R}^{d \times s}$ denote a square root factor of $\mathbf{\Gamma}_{\rm pr}$ such that $\mathbf{\Gamma}_\mathrm{pr} = \mathbf{L}_\mathrm{pr}\mathbf{L}_\mathrm{pr}^\top$.
 Some algorithms for inference naturally track such a square root factor instead of the prior covariance matrix itself~\cite{LIVINGS2008UnbiasedEnKF,TUANPHAM1998SEEK,Rozier2007ROKF}; the square root factor may alternatively be efficiently computed using iterative methods (see, e.g.,\@ \cite[Chap.\@ 6]{higham:FM2008}).

 Our method builds on previous works~\cite{BEATTIE2017inhom,Heink2011inhom,SchroederVoigt23} that have developed system-theoretic balanced truncation methods for inhomogeneous initial conditions.
+It is also similar to balancing methods for variational data assimilation in the discrete LTI system setting \cite{BoessDiss,GreenDiss}.
 The key insight is that the system response to a non-zero initial condition is equivalent to the response of a homogeneous system to an impulse input with a suitably designed input port matrix.
 Note that one way to draw samples of $\mathbf{p}$ is to draw samples of $\mathbf{z}\sim\mathcal{N}(\mathbf{0},\mathbf{I}_s)$ and then let $\mathbf{p}=\mathbf{L}_\mathrm{pr}\mathbf{z}$.
 We therefore consider the following homogeneous LTI system,

 We call the system~\eqref{eq: InhomBayesianSys} the \textit{prior-driven} LTI system.
 Let $\delta(t)$ denote the Dirac delta function.
 The impulse response of the prior-driven system to the impulse input $\mathbf{u}(t)=\delta(t)$ is typically denoted $\mathbf{h}(t)$ and given by $\mathbf{h}(t)=\mathbf{\Gamma}_{\mathbf{\epsilon}}^{-\frac{1}{2}}\mathbf{C}e^{\mathbf{A}t}\mathbf{L}_{\mathrm{pr}}$.
 Then, consider the input $\mathbf{u}(t) = \mathbf{z}\delta(t)$.
 The response of the prior-driven system to this input is $\mathbf{y}_\epsilon(t) =\mathbf{h}(t)\mathbf{z} = \mathbf{\Gamma}_\epsilon^{-\frac{1}{2}}\mathbf{C}e^{\mathbf{A}t}\mathbf{L}_\mathrm{pr}\mathbf{z} = \mathbf{\Gamma}_\epsilon^{-\frac{1}{2}}\mathbf{C}e^{\mathbf{A}t}\mathbf{p} = \mathbf{\Gamma}_\epsilon^{-\frac{1}{2}}\mathbf{y}(t)$.
 Thus, accurate approximation of the input-output map of the prior-driven system~\eqref{eq: InhomBayesianSys} enables accurate approximation of the response $\mathbf{y}(t)$ of the unforced system~\eqref{eq: BayesianSystem_nonoise} with initial condition $\mathbf{p}$, weighted by $\mathbf{\Gamma}_\epsilon^{-\frac{1}{2}}$ to account for the Gaussian observation error in the measurements~\eqref{eq: BayesianSystem_noise}.
 This motivates an alternative balanced truncation formulation for the Bayesian smoothing problem which we now describe.